morpho-org/morpho-blue/certora/README.md

 - [`Reverts.spec`](./specs/Reverts.spec) checks the condition for reverts and that inputs are correctly validated.
 - [`Transfer.spec`](./specs/Transfer.spec) checks the summarization of the safe transfer library functions that are used in other specification files.

-The [`certora/scripts`](./scripts) folder contains a script for each corresponding specification file.
+The [`certora/confs`](./confs) folder contains a configuration file for each corresponding specification file.

 The [`certora/harness`](./harness) folder contains contracts that enable the verification of Morpho Blue.
 Notably, this allows handling the fact that library functions should be called from a contract to be verified independently, and it allows defining needed getters.